Ones to Watch Trading

 In case you don’t know, Ones to Watch cards are live items released on the game launch date and assigned to a selection of the most promising players who have been permanently transferred.
 These items dynamically upgrade and have an opportunity to increase in ratings throughout the season.
-If you have an OTW item in your club, its ratings will automatically match that of the player’s latest TOTW or MOTM item.

 The better the players perform in real life, the higher their ratings become.
 As you can imagine, this means that these OTWs go up and down in value each week, providing a continuous opportunity to make FUT coins.

 The key to maximizing profit with the Ones to Watch trading method is knowing when to buy and when to sell.
 Generally, you should buy after a game, when that player did not do anything outstanding, or alternatively at the start of the week.
 You can also buy when someone scores but you need to be super fast because the price

 can rise up to 35% within 5 minutes.
 On the other hand, the best times to sell OTWs are before the game, a few minutes after a goal contribution or Tuesday.
 Almost every time the OTW card actually gets the upgrade, it drops in price, so there is no reason to wait until that time.